makeclean/csg2csg/README.md

  - CX CY CZ C/X C/Y C/Z
  - SQ
  - GQ
+ - KX, KY, KZ
+ - TX TY TZ
+ - Macrobodies - RPP, SPH and RCC

 MCNP Surfaces Not Yet Supported
  - X, Y, Z
- - Macrobodies
+ - Macrobodies - BOX, RHP, HEX, REC, TRC, ELL, WEB, ARB
- - KX, KY, KZ
- - TX TY TZ

 Tranforms
  - Are read and interpretted, but nothing is done with them, in the future codes that support cell transformations will use it, but right now MCNP is the only code that does surface transformations